GundaSudarrshan/MyWebsite/README.md

 ### Hi there 👋
-🔭 I’m currently working on django course and developed my own portfolio websites.
+🔭 I’m currently working on django course and developed my own portfolio website.
-This is my portfolio website.
+This website is developed as a part of my learning and experimental skills pf tech I learned. should explore more and enhance it